Admissions Information and Policies

 For more information about services for students with disabilities, visit http://www.stcc.edu/resources/academic-support/ods/ or call (413) 755-4785.
 ODS offices are located in the Ira H. Rubenzahl Student Learning Commons (Building 19), Room 141, and are open Monday through Friday from 8am - 4pm.

 Registration Information and Policies

 Returning students may begin registering for the winter and spring terms during the priority registration period in November, and for the summer and fall terms in April of each year.
 After meeting with advisors to discuss course selection, returning students may register for courses online using their individual Web Advisor accounts.
 It is the student’s responsibility to seek out information concerning departmental course requirements prior to registration.
 This may be done with the assistance of the faculty advisor, or department chairperson.
 Returning students are expected to pay their bills and complete the registration process prior to the start of classes.

 New students will be sent information regarding registration with their acceptance letter.

 Students wishing to change their schedules may do so through the period noted on the academic calendar.
 Admittance to a course at this time is, however, dependent upon the seats available.

 In the majority of cases, with the exception of Directed Study courses, three-credit courses meet three times a week on Monday, Wednesday, and Friday, and are of 50 minutes duration, or are 75 minutes long and meet twice a week on Tuesday and Thursday.
 Specific times on Tuesdays and Thursdays are reserved as college hours, when meetings and co-curricular activities can occur.
 Exceptions may be found in career curricula and other special programs.

 Repetition of Courses

 A student who receives an unsatisfactory grade in a course may repeat the course a maximum of two times unless the departmental guidelines stipulate a fewer number.
+(A student requesting to repeat a course a third time must obtain the approval of the Dean who oversees the course.)
 All grades will appear on the transcript, but only the last grade will be used in calculating the quality point average.